vigetlabs/craft-viget-base/docs/extras.md

 Regardless of logged-in state or permissions, the Craft Debug Bar will always be visible.

-## Always show field handles in dev enviorment
+## Always show field handles in dev environment

 Custom field handles on CP edit forms will be visible in the dev enviroment.